Highly rated local moving companies for Lafayette to Albuquerque moves

 - Albuquerque is considered to be less safe than Lafayette with a score of 28.28 vs Lafayette’s 54.25.

-Other things to consider for your Lafayette vs. Albuquerque move
+Other things to consider for your Lafayette to Albuquerque move

 - State licensing: Movers that operate within the Land of Enchantment are licensed and regulated by the New Mexico Public Regulation Commission.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in New Mexico, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, the cost-free, minimal coverage option from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in Albuquerque